storm-enroute/storm-enroute.github.io/dev/styleguide.md

 ### Line folding

 Lines exceeding 88 characters in length should be folded into the next line, with a 2 space indentation.
-Prefer breaking the expression so that it remains readable:
+Prefer breaking the expression in way in which it remains readable.
+Here is an example:

     val x = (1 * 5 + 2) +
       7 / 3

-In some cases, more aggressive folding increases readability:
+In some cases, more aggressive folding increases readability.
+It is ok to fold the line like this:

     def veryLongMethodNameWithLongSignature[A: ContextBound, B <: AnyRef, CC[X]]
       (foo: Int, bar: A, baz: CC[B]): String

-This is better:
+But this is better:

     def veryLongMethodNameWithLongSignature
       [A: ContextBound, B <: AnyRef, CC[X]]
       (foo: Int, bar: A, baz: CC[B]): String

-When argument types are long, consider folding each argument to its own line.
+When type parameters and/or arguments are really long, consider folding each argument to its own line.
+This improves readability and allows easier access to each type parameter or argument.

 ## Spacing and indentation guidelines